ADSLAB-URyukyu/scs-sars-cov-2/README.md

 1. Download the source code and Protein Datasets
   * and then locate Human_SCS_Analysis.py in the current directory and Protein data as ./ncbi_dataset/protein.faa
 2. Run jupyter notebook at your current directory
-3. Start to use the program by importing Human_SCS_Application
+3. Start to use the program by importing Human_SCS_Analysis
 ````python:
     import  Human_SCS_Analysis as hscs
     hscs.initializeFromProteinDataset()